gedbac/di4js/README.md

 ### di.ref(name)

-Maps property on constructor's parameter with registered type in dependency resolver.
+Maps property or constructor's parameter with registered type in dependency resolver.

 Constructor's parameter can be resolved while instantiating a type.